SoorajVp/Note-It/README.md

 - Axios for handling API requests
 - Formik and Yup for form validations
 - JWT for authentication
+- Twilio service for mobile OTP verification
 - Designed and implemented an array of features for an optimal user experience

 ## Features

 - Registration with username, mobile number, and password
 - Login with secure JWT-based authentication
+- Forgot password with mobile OTP verification and reset password.
 - Note creation, editing, and deletion
 - User details update (username, mobile number)
 - Password change with verification of the old password